 - Want to know how your investments might grow over time?
 How much investment risk you’re willing to take?
 How much inflation and capital gains will take out of your investment?
-SmartAsset’s investing guide can help you sort out some of the initial details.
+SmartAsset’s investing calculator can help you sort out some of the initial details.

 Photo credit: ©iStock.com/grinvalds, ©iStock.com/Tods0859, ©iStock.com/Andrey Bukreev